Jeff Burton: No. 31 car

 Burton came very close to winning the 50th annual Daytona 500.
 He qualified 36th and by the end of the race, he had worked his way up in the field.
-He led prior to the race's final caution, but when the green flag dropped with four laps to go, lost several positions and wound up finishing 13th.
+He led prior to the race's final caution, but when the green flag dropped with four laps to go, lost several positions and wound up finishing thirteenth.

 Burton won the Food City 500 at Bristol Motor Speedway.
 Following contact between Kevin Harvick and Tony Stewart, Burton passed Harvick and Stewart for second.
-On the ensuing restart, Burton passed Denny Hamlin coming off of Turn 2 to win the Food City 500 and finishing off a sweep of the podium for Richard Childress Racing.
+On the ensuing restart, Burton passed Denny Hamlin coming off of turn two to win the Food City 500 and finishing off a sweep of the podium for Richard Childress Racing.
 Burton also won the 2008 Bank of America 500 at Lowe's Motor Speedway.
-Burton took the lead from Greg Biffle with just over 70 laps to go.
-During the final round of pit stops Burton took fuel only and held off a hard charging Jimmie Johnson for his first multiple win season since 2001.
+Burton took the lead from Greg Biffle with just over seventy laps to go.
+During the final round of pit stops, Burton took fuel only and held off a hard charging Jimmie Johnson for his first multiple win season since 2001.

 In 2009, Caterpillar signed on as a sponsor through 2011.
 Burton was expected to make a run for the championship but a poor season led Burton to miss the Chase for the first time since 2005.
-Burton's best finish that year was a pair of second-place finishes in the final two races at Phoenix and Homestead, which eventually put him 17th in points.
+Burton's best finish that year was a pair of second place finishes in the final two races at Phoenix and Homestead, which eventually put him seventeenth in points.

 In 2010, he rebounded but he had still not won a race, though he made the Chase and finished second in both Dover races.
-He nearly won the fall Martinsville race but a flat tire with 15 laps remaining gave Denny Hamlin the win.
+He nearly won the fall Martinsville race, but a flat tire with fifteen laps remaining gave Denny Hamlin the win.
 A couple weeks later, he and Jeff Gordon got into a wreck long after the caution was out.
 Burton walked up the track to confront Gordon and the two got into a shoving match.
-Burton finished 12th in the final points standings.
+Burton finished twelfth in the final points standings.
 Afterward, Burton assumed responsibility for the incident, stating he was attempting to catch up to Gordon, but was unable to see in the sunlight's glare.